NoiseLab-RLiu/Automated-PDE-identification/Data/readme.md

 Burgers_u1D.mat is for the 1D Burgers equation identification task.

 Real data: the file "Xsus.mat" is too large (434.6MB) to be uploaded on Github.
-Please contact the author Ruixian Liu (rul188@ucsd.edu) for email sending if required.
+It is generated from the codes available at: https://codeocean.com/capsule/6788699/tree/v1